ManinderBan/SkylarkTest/README.md

 #Architecture
-For this test I used MVP + Clean Architecture.
+For this test I used MVP + Clean Architecture and Dependency Injection.
 You can find here More information about this type of architecture: https://medium.com/@dmilicic/a-detailed-guide-on-developing-android-apps-using-the-clean-architecture-pattern-d38d71e94029#.a74dia9w5

 1. MVP: Model View Presenter pattern from the base sample.